Motokobot/AJU-Consultancy-Netify/README.md

-# AJU-Consultancy-Netify
+# Student-Admission-Portal
-The AJU Consultancy site hosted on Netify servers
+A student admission portal for an AJU student's project